aws/eks-anywhere/docs/content/en/docs/reference/faq/_index.md

 ### Do you support multi-cluster operations?

-You can perform cluster life cycle and configuration management at scale through GitOps-based tools.
+You can perform cluster lifecycle and configuration management at scale through GitOps-based tools.
-EKS Anywhere offers git-driven cluster management through the integrated Flux Controller.
+EKS Anywhere offers Git-driven cluster management through the integrated Flux Controller.
 See [Manage cluster with GitOps]({{< relref "../../tasks/cluster/cluster-flux.md" >}}) documentation for details.